ModernMAK/UniVox/Notes/Design.md

 Alternatively Jobs could act as State Machines, I will call these BEHAVIOURS

 * Guards
 	* Patrol
 		* Move To Point
 		* Wait
 		* Decide Behaviour
 	* Protect

+The main difference i See is that BEHAVIOURS dictate their future BEHAVIOURS (and thus know state), while CHORES do not.
+The downside i see to behaviours is that transitions would need to be defined, where as chores could be chosen by using a blackboard of information, and weighting it against Chores, then selecting the highest.
+(Find L4D Speach AI GDC for an example)